Insurance & Reinsurance

 Recent cases include:

-David is currently instructed with Contecon Guayquil SA & ors v Ikaria Maritime: Luke Parsons QC in this substantial Admiralty Court action brought by the operators of a terminal at a port in Ecuador after The "CCNI ANTARTICO" caused damage when it berthed at excessive speed. he acted for the successful cargo interests in this Commercial Court claim for damage to frozen fish being carried in reefer containers from New Zealand to Germany.
+David was instructed with Contecon Guayquil SA & ors v Ikaria Maritime: Luke Parsons QC in this substantial Admiralty Court action brought by the operators of a terminal at a port in Ecuador after The "CCNI ANTARTICO" caused damage when it berthed at excessive speed. he acted for the successful cargo interests in this Commercial Court claim for damage to frozen fish being carried in reefer containers from New Zealand to Germany.
 JP Klausen & Co A/S v MSC (The "SKY JUPITER") EWHC 3254 (Comm):

 David acted for the successful cargo interests in this claim against the owners of the CHS Inc Iberica SL v Far East Marine SA (The "DEVON") EWHC 3747 (Comm): "DEVON" for damage caused to a consignment of corn when the subject voyage took 59 days instead of 8 days because of a main engine breakdown.
 Issues considered by Mr Justice Cooke included unseaworthiness, due diligence and the obligation to proceed with reasonable despatch.